 Samsung Data Migration V3

 Open the Samsung Data Migration Tool software, this software will clone your old drive and copy it all to your new drive.
-Everything will be copied over, but there is a warning about closing down all open programs as these wont be cloned.
+Everything will be copied over, but there is a warning about closing down all open programs as this wont be cloned.
 I just shut down everything even anti-virus.
 Make sure the Source and destination Drives are correct.
 Then click start to proceed.

 Once the process is complete, shut down your computer and unplug your old drives power and SATA cables.
 It’s always a good idea to leave the old SSD in your PC for a few days, just to make sure your new Solid State Drive works as it should.